 For moderate to severe cases, a dermatologist might recommend prescription acne medications taken by mouth instead of -- or in addition to -- topical treatments.
 Here are some of the types used.

 Oral antibiotics.
 For more severe teen acne, daily antibiotics can help kill bacteria and reduce swelling.
 These drugs are typically prescribed for periods of six months or less.
 Over time, the bacteria may become resistant to a specific antibiotic.
 When that happens, the doctor may switch to a different drug.

 The side effects of oral antibiotics depend on the medication, but they can cause problems like upset stomach, dizziness, skin color changes, and sun sensitivity.
-Tetracycline (Sumycin) can yellow the teeth and affect bone formation, so it’s not recommended for children under 14 or pregnant women.
+Tetracycline (Sumycin) can yellow the teeth and affect bone formation, so it’s not recommended for children under nine or the last half of a pregnancy.
 However, the newly approved tetracycline derivative sarecycline (Almirall, Seysara) can be used in children from age 9 and above and you can take it once daily Doxycycline (Acticlate, Monodox, Vibra-Tabs, Vibramycin) and minocycline (Dynacin, Minocin) are also not recommended for children under 14 or pregnant women.

 Isotretinoin.
 This is a powerful drug in the retinoid group.
 It's used for severe or moderate acne that can’t be controlled with other treatments.
 It reduces the amount of oil made by glands in the skin.
 It also curbs inflammation and reduces clogged hair follicles.
 Taking it for several months, once or twice a day, can clear most cases of acne.